 I’ll be honest, 112 Eatery is one of the most amazing restaurants in the cities, and recreating one of their recipes is near impossible.
 But I did my very best, playing with the flavors I remember (guajillo chilis, tomatoes, cilantro!) and adding a few of my own favorites (like garlic, ginger, saffron!).

-The guajillo chilis bring a subtle spice with a deep rounded out flavor to the broth of the mussels – balanced out with acidic tomatoes, soulful saffron, and my favorites: garlic and ginger.
+The guajillo chiles bring a subtle spice with a deep rounded out flavor to the broth of the mussels – balanced out with acidic tomatoes, soulful saffron, and my favorites: garlic and ginger.

 The BEST part about mussels is that they’re so easy to make.
-Basically take zero time.
+They basically take no time at all.
 They’re actually very sustainable, and a cheaper seafood option that feels totally fancy and special!